vietansegan/segan/README.md

 ### Processing single file

-To process text-only data stored in a single file, where each line corresponds to a document with the following format `<doc_id>\t<doc_content>\n`, use the foloowing command:
+To process text-only data stored in a single file, where each line corresponds to a document with the following format `<doc_id>\t<doc_content>\n`, use the same command as before but point `--text-data` to where the text data file is.

-    java -cp 'dist/segan.jar:dist/lib/*' data.TextDataset --dataset <dataset-name> -file --text-data <input-text-file> --data-folder <data-folder> --format-folder <format-folder> --run-mode process

  - `<input-text-file>`:	The file that contains input text data, in which each line is one document.

 ## Text data with continuous response variable